Skip to main content

 Has Oracle had any data breaches?+

-ThirdProof's adverse media analysis searches multiple news APIs and public records for data breaches, security incidents, lawsuits, regulatory enforcement actions, and financial distress signals involving Oracle.
+Data breach history is an important signal for any vendor, particularly enterprise software platforms like Oracle that handle organizational data.
+ThirdProof's adverse media analysis searches multiple news APIs and public records for data breaches, security incidents, lawsuits, regulatory enforcement actions, and financial distress signals.
 Each finding is linked to its original source with severity classification.
-The investigation also checks SEC EDGAR for enforcement-related filings and FDIC records for financial institution failures, providing a comprehensive public record review.

 Is Oracle on any sanctions lists?+

-ThirdProof screens Oracle against OFAC SDN, consolidated international sanctions lists, and PEP (Politically Exposed Persons) databases.
-The screening uses entity name verification to reduce false positives from similar names.
-If Oracle or any associated officers appear on a sanctions list, this triggers an automatic escalation to the highest risk tier.
-No sanctions match is confirmed through a clean screening report in the investigation output.
+Sanctions screening is standard due diligence for enterprise software vendors.
+ThirdProof screens Oracle against OFAC SDN, consolidated international sanctions lists, and PEP databases.
+The screening uses entity name verification to reduce false positives.
+If Oracle or any associated officers appear on a sanctions list, this triggers automatic escalation to the highest risk tier.

 How do I assess Oracle for vendor risk?+